Volunteer positions for young people ages 13-17

 - Youth Leaders ages 13-15 participate as a Program Assistant (PA) with a focus on engaging with campers, assisting with activities, and building leadership skills

-- Youth Leaders ages 16-17 participate as a Counselor-in-Training (CIT) with a focus on further developing leadership skills and critical thinking by leading activities with the assistance of youth programs staff
+- Youth Leaders ages 16-17 participate as a Volunteer-in-Training (VIT) with a focus on further developing leadership skills and critical thinking by leading activities with the assistance of youth programs staff

 - Be enthusiastic about volunteering with youth ages 6-12

 - Commit to at least two volunteer shifts throughout the school year